Deluxecoder12/Factory-Focus/README.md

 #### Author: Sakar Joshi
-##### Use with credit
+##### Usage with attribution

-The program gets the information from your device and pushes it into a database of your choice.
-Make sure your DB is running.
-Make a new <strong>server.env</strong> and include the server name, db name, user, and pwd.
-Run the program.
-You can modify the code accoding to your requirements.
+This program retrieves information from your device and stores it in a database of your choosing.
+Ensure that your database is operational.
+Create a new `server.env` file and include the server name, database name, username, and password.
+Then, execute the program.
+You can customize the code according to your specific requirements.